Industrial Accident Claim: The health records your employer should keep which can support your claim for industrial injury compensation

-If you have an industrial accident claim I would recommend you use a specialist industrial disease solicitor – he will know the techniques to get all the documents you need to prove your claim.
+If you have an industrial accident claim – we recommend you use a specialist industrial disease solicitor – who will be familiar with the legal techniques to get all the documents you need to prove your claim.

 Why would you delay in telling your employer of any injury problems you may be having?